surplus-ego/surveyor/README.md

 ```
 Would you rather have a permanently clogged nose or a piece of green food always stuck in your teeth?
 ```

+# day 2
+I bathe in the blood of my enemies, drinking the sweet nectar of their lifeblood.
+They attacked the ship today.
+What were they thinking?
+Instantly they were fatally dehydrated by the reverse-evaporator, their fluids added to my liqui-tanks.
+Their flesh makes great jerky!
+It'll knock your socks off!